gentlegiantdev/Noodle-n/README.md

 }
 ```
 6.)
 Set script `husky install` and prepare to install the husky Git hook: `npm pkg set scripts.scriptname="husky install"`

+7.)
+Test making a bad commit such as `git add . ; git commit -m "this is a bad commit".
+If it is working properly, npm should reject the commit with reasons.